|Maggid ben Yoseif / Jerusalem Torah Voice in Exile|

 At issue is whether the bill of divorce given by God to the non-Jewish Northern Tribes of the House of Israel forbids God from taking Israel back to Himself.
 Does God abide by the same Halachah which He commands of Israel?
-The Halachah that governs the conduct of Israel strictly forbids a man to take back a woman to whom he was betrothed, if she has played the harlot since their betrothal or, since divorced, married another man.
+The Halachah that governs the conduct of Israel strictly forbids a man to take back a wife or even a woman to whom he was only betrothed, if she has played the harlot since their betrothal or, since divorced, married another man.

 As a means to circumvent this dilemma, I had proposed that while God could not Himself take Israel back in the same kind of relationship without contradicting Halachah, that one -- especially a tzaddik -- who would be "called the son of God," (as it is worded in the reNewed Testament) might not be forbidden by Halachah from taking Israel as his "bride."
 It seemed logical that Jesus' claims to "son of God" and the Church's claimed relationship as "bride of messiah" should be examined in this light -- the light of Halachah -- and perhaps much of the needless dissension and division between Jews and Christians could be reconciled.